filobot/docs-rewrite/topics/cloudflare.md

 ## What's a Cloudflare ban?

 There are two types of bans that we make use of:
-- **[Temporary bans]()**: Responded with the code 403 followed by the message "The owner of the website has banned your IP address.".
+- **Temporary bans**: Responded with the code 403 followed by the message "Access Denied".
-- **[Permanent bans]()**: Responded with The code 403 followed by the message "Access Denied.
-This website uses Cloudflare to protect itself from attacks.".
+- **Permanent bans**: Responded with The code 403 followed by the message "Access Denied".

+\* The type of ban received will also be specified.

 > In some situations, a [captcha](https://www.hcaptcha.com) may be required before accessing our website, as an alternative to Cloudflare bans.
 > {.is-info}